 The tasks in Exp.
 1 and Exp.
 2 are different and are performed by different populations.
 Please give stronger justification for directly comparing these results in Exp.
 3. Is there literature supporting this type of combination?
 How might experienced musicians perform on Exp.
 2?
 Would they be expected to use the adjectives in a similar way?

-We apologize again for not being as clear as possible with the justification for experiment 3.
+We apologize again for not being as clear as possible with the justification for Experiment 3.
 We included a new subsection under experiment 3 (“Justification”) that we believe addresses these specific concerns.
-We have included a reference to Bigand & Poulin-Charronnat 2006, which suggests that experienced musicians and nonmusicians would not be expected to differ on the task in experiment 2.
+We have included a reference to Bigand and Poulin-Charronnat (2006), which suggests that experienced musicians and nonmusicians would not be expected to differ on the task in Experiment 2.
 Also, we appreciate you calling to our attention that we were unclear about the lack of group differences by musical training in experiment 2, which we mention in the results section of experiment two.
 We have also added a comment about that in the general discussion.

 The methods of analysis are well described, beginning on p.
 7. Although each analysis contributes a specific aspect or view of the data, it is not clear why so many methods are needed.
 Do some analyses offer a better picture, while other analyses contribute less to answering the initial research questions?
 It is worth emphasizing the contribution of each and why each is needed.